Bixkitts/bb-net-lib/README.md

                            Host hostThatSentThePacket)
 {
     Host remotehost = hostThatSentThePacket;
-    // Maybe we want to save the remote host
-    // to a buffer for future reference,
-    // like multicasts
-    copyHost (cachedRemoteHost, remotehost);
     // Get the IP of the remotehost: char ip[IP_ADDR_LEN] = getIp(remotehost);
     // Send some data back